 Stopped by Arco, ID on the way to Idaho Falls

-Also the workers from The Honeywell Metropolis Works Plant that was featured in the film.
+Workers from The Honeywell Metropolis Works Plant featured in the film also attended the screening.

 Much like Puducah, Portsmouth has made amazing use of their flood wall with incredible artwork telling their city's history.
 This section pays tribute to the Gaseous Diffusion Plant.
 Built from 1952-1956.
 The plant enriched uranium for nuclear weapons.
 Now set for decommissioning, it was one of only 3 such plants in the U.S, along side Paducah and Oak Ridge.